ANEF modelling gives a forecast of aircraft noise exposure for a future year.

 The results of ANEF modelling are drawn onto maps as noise exposure contours.ANEF maps show these contours displayed in 20, 25, 30, 35 and 40 ANEF units, with higher contour numbers representing larger cumulative amounts of aircraft noise over an average one-year period.
 The ANEF units are not decibel measurements - they are contours based on community reaction to aircraft noise.

-Town Councils use the ANEF Maps that Defence publishes to apply the Australian Standard 2021 2000 Acoustics - Aircraft Noise Intrusion - Building Sitting and Construction to determine if the site is suitable for residential, commercial or industrial development.
+Town Councils use the ANEF Maps that Defence publishes to apply the AS 2021:2015 Acoustics - Aircraft Noise Intrusion - Building Siting and Construction - Australian Government to determine if the site is suitable for residential, commercial or industrial development.

 ANEF maps are used by local planning authorities (usually Town Councils) near military airfields and civilian airports to identify whether land is suitable for development.
 The higher the ANEF value the more likely it is that the Australian Standard will recommend that Councils avoid residential (housing) developments.